 39

-Electrical isolation 40
+Electrical distribution system compatibilty 40

 41

-Draft Amendment to IEEE Std 802.3-2022 IEEE Draft P802.3da/D2.1 IEEE P802.3da 10 Mb/s Single Pair Multidrop Segments Enhancement Task Force 1st February 2025
+MPoE permits two approaches to electrical isolation of the MPI to allow MPoE to adapt to common power distribution systems encountered in the environments where MPoE is likely to be deployed.
+The first approach targets low-voltage systems that intentionally ground one conductor, such as a Protective Extra-Low Voltage (PELV) system.
+The second approach targets low-voltage systems that prohibit intentional grounding of any conductor, such as a Safety Extra-Low Voltage (SELV) system.

-Electrical isolation environments 1
+Electrical distribution system types 1

 2

-There are three electrical power distribution environments to be considered that require different electrical 3
+There are two electrical power distribution system types that require different approaches to grounding.

-isolation properties.
 They are as follows: 4

-MPoE Environment A: When a mixing segment, with all its associated interconnected equipment, 5

-is entirely contained within a single low-voltage power distribution system and within a single build- 6

-ing.
-7

-MPoE Environment B: When a mixing segment crosses the boundary between separate power distribution systems or the boundaries of a single building.
+Isolated MPoE power distribution system: A mixing segment that crosses ground references, the boundary between separate power distribution systems, or the boundaries of a single building.
 9

 10

-MPoE Environment C: When a mixing segment, with all its associated interconnected equipment, 11
+Grounded MPoEpower distribution system: When a mixing segment, with all its associated interconnected equipment, shares a common, continuous ground.

-is entirely contained within a single low-voltage power distribution system contained within a single 12

-cabinet, vehicle, machine, or other power domain where ground loops are unlikely to occur.
-13

 14

-MPoE Environment A requirements 15
+Isolated MPoE requirements 15

 16

+Isolated MPDs and MPSEs shall provide isolation between all accessible external conductors, including frame

+ground (if any), and all MPI leads, including those not used by the MPD or MPSE.
+Any equipment that can

+be connected to an MPSE or MPD through a non-MPI connector that is not isolated from the MPI leads

+needs to provide isolation between all accessible external conductors, including frame ground (if any), and

+the non-MPI connector.
+External accessibility to conductors is specified in Section 5.4.10.1 b) of

+IEC 62368-1:2023.

-Attachment of a network segment via a Network Interface Device (NID) that has multiple instances of an 17
+Attachment of a mixing segment via an MPI of an MPD or MPSE that has multiple instances of an 17

-MPI requires electrical isolation between each segment and the protective ground of the NID.
+MPI requires electrical isolation between each segment and the protective ground of the MPSE or MPD.
 18

 This electrical isolation shall meet the isolation requirements as specified in Annex J.1 with electrical 20

 strength test c) details being replaced by: “An impulse test consisting of a 1500 V, 10/700 waveform, 21